StarGate01/power-extender/README.md

   - Configurable sample rate and gain amplifier
   - Max. `10mA` continuous input current

-For further specifications and ratings, all datasheets can be found in this repository at `datasheets/`.
+For further specifications and ratings, all [datasheets](dataheets) can be found in this repository.

 ### Sensor Calibration